Comboni Missionary Sisters: Vision

 Comboni founded the order not for nuns, but as strong-willed missionaries.

 He told the sisters not to hold their "head bent to one side, because in Africa one needs to hold the neck straight and be ready for lots of sacrifices and, if necessary, even for martyrdom."

 Contrary to typical views at the time, he regarded them as of equal dignity with the male missionaries in Africa, and wanted them to have the same training and practices.

 In his correspondence, Comboni sometimes described the ministry of missionary sisters as a "priesthood".

 Comboni listed the activities of early sisters: "religious instruction, school, orphanages, refuges for slaves, nursing the sick in hospital and at home, baptism in harems and in pagan families."

 Activity and dissemination

 While the specific purpose of the Combonis is missionary work among the peoples of Africa, they also work in the field of evangelization on other continents.

 The Comboni Missionary Sisters are present in Europe (Germany, Italy, Poland, Portugal, United Kingdom, Spain), Africa (Cameroon, Central African Republic, Chad, Democratic Republic of Congo, Egypt, Eritrea, Ethiopia, Kenya, Mozambique, Zambia), the Americas (Brazil, Colombia, Costa Rica, Ecuador, Guatemala, Mexico, Peru, United States of America) and Asia (United Arab Emirates, Jordan, Israel);

 The headquarters is on Tito Livio Avenue in Rome.

-On 21 September 2016, Luigia Coccia was elected Superior General of the Institute.
-On 31 December 2008, the congregation had 1,529 religious in 192 houses.
+On 19 Ottober 2022, Sr. Anne Maria Quigg was elected Superior General of the institute.
+On 31 December 2022, the congregation had 1,004 religious in 192 houses.